MicrosoftDocs/fabric-docs/docs/data-engineering/tutorial-lakehouse-build-report.md

    :::image type="content" source="media\tutorial-lakehouse-build-report\load-data-choose-sql-endpoint.png" alt-text="Screenshot showing where to find and select SQL endpoint under the Lake mode drop down." lightbox="media\tutorial-lakehouse-build-report\load-data-choose-sql-endpoint.png":::

 1. Once you are in warehouse mode, you should be able to see all the tables you created.
-If you don’t see them yet, select the **Refresh** icon at the top.
+If you don't see them yet, select the **Refresh** icon at the top.
 Next, select the **Model** tab at the bottom to open the default Power BI dataset.

    :::image type="content" source="media\tutorial-lakehouse-build-report\warehouse-mode-refresh-model.png" alt-text="Screenshot showing where to select the Refresh icon and the Model tab." lightbox="media\tutorial-lakehouse-build-report\warehouse-mode-refresh-model.png":::